Seasonal Home Routines That Support Everyday Living

 intentional design

-• maintaining systems already in place
+• maintain systems already in place

-• spending more time outdoors
+• spend more time outdoors

 More from the journal: